Toriath/SimpleWebserver/src/main/resources/readme.txt

 Properties File (Name = serverConfig.properties)
     port = 8080 : Sets the server port to the specified number.
 Default is 8080. rootDirectory = C:/users/home/rootDir : Sets the root directory for the server to look for files.
 Default is USERHOME/SimpleWebserver

+Logfiles will be created in the current working directory!